Heart and Small Intestine Meridians for Yoga

 This point calms the mind and nourishes the Heart.
 The heart is related to the spirit and is oftentimes connected to excess heat and blood disorders, so this point can also help with insomnia, palpitations, and anxiety.

 LOCATION: Located on the inner side of the pinkie side of the wrist crease.
-Point is located on the radial side of the flexor carpi ulnaris.
+The point is located on the radial side of the flexor carpi ulnaris.

 Small Intestine 9 (JianZhen):